 14. Dispute Resolution

-In the event of any dispute, controversy, or claim arising out of or relating to this Agreement, the parties agree to the following escalation and resolution process:
+In the event of any dispute, controversy, or claim arising out of or relating to this Agreement:

-The parties agree to first attempt to resolve any dispute through good faith negotiation:
+• The parties shall first attempt to resolve the dispute through good faith negotiations

-- Senior representatives of both parties shall meet (in person or virtually) within ten (10) business days to attempt resolution
+• Senior representatives of both parties shall meet (in person or via video conference) within fifteen (15) days of such notice

-- Parties shall negotiate in good faith for a period of thirty (30) days from the initial notice
+• The parties shall negotiate in good faith for a period of thirty (30) days to attempt to resolve the dispute

 14.2 Mediation

-If negotiation fails to resolve the dispute within thirty (30) days:
+If the dispute is not resolved through negotiation within thirty (30) days:

-- Mediation shall be conducted in Mumbai, Maharashtra, India
+• Mediation proceedings shall be conducted in Mumbai, Maharashtra, India

-- Each party shall bear its own costs; mediator fees shall be shared equally
+• Each party shall bear its own costs of mediation.
+Mediator fees shall be shared equally

 14.3 Arbitration